bugeki/portfolio_projects_of_data_analysis/README.md

 # portfolio_projects_of_data_analysis
-This folder contains data analysis projects I worked on.
+This folder contains data analysis projects I work on.